Dayton159/Art-Collection--MVVM/README.md

  ## How to Run
  * Download the app or just simple clone the project
- * If you want to get more data fetched go to the API Link on the project in Constant file and change the query limit
+ * If you want to get more data fetched, go to the API Link on the project in Constant file and change the query limit
  * You can run the app either on a physical device or a simulator with iOS 13 and above.

  ## Screenshot